Frigate D. Fernando II e Glória bow with figurehead and rigging against blue sky.

 Restrictions

-• The lower portions of this ship are not accessible to wheelchair users or those with mobility issues.
+This ship's lower areas are not accessible for wheelchair users or individuals with mobility challenges.

 Operating Hours